processone/docs.ejabberd.im/content/archive/21_07/modules.md

 - **ping\_ack\_timeout**: *timeout()*
 How long to wait before deeming that a client has not answered a given server ping request.
-The default value is *32* seconds.
+The default value is *undefined*.

 - **ping\_interval**: *timeout()*
 How often to send pings to connected clients, if option *send\_pings* is